Red Velvet Crinkle Cookies

 Freezing Tips

-You can freeze red velvet crinkle cookies for up to 2 months.
-After they have cooled completely, freeze flat on a baking sheet for 1 hour, then transfer them to an airtight container and store in the freezer.
+You can freeze red velvet crinkle cookies for up to 1 month.
+After they have cooled completely, freeze flat on a baking sheet for 1 hour, then transfer to an airtight container in the freezer (layer cookies between pieces of parchment paper).
 When you’re ready to enjoy, thaw the cookies at room temperature.

 Favorite holiday cookie recipes: